DCAG/20231017REACT43finalproj/README.md

-# React 43 mid proj
+# React 43 final proj

 * Presenting and manipulating data from redux in SPA with react-router-dom